Soultrace vs 16Personalities: Two Approaches to Personality

 16Personalities has earned its popularity by making personality assessment accessible and engaging.
 The type descriptions help people understand themselves and others.

-Soultrace applies modern statistical methodology—Bayesian inference, adaptive question selection, probability distributions—to personality assessment.
+Soultrace applies modern statistical methodology—a latent trait model with Bayesian inference, ERS conditioning, and information-theoretic question selection—to personality assessment.
 It's a different approach optimized for precision and honest uncertainty.

 One gives you a memorable type identity.
 The other gives you a calibrated probability distribution.
 Both can be valuable depending on what you're looking for.